 For example: My ridiculous OCD fear of contamination about Whale Poo at Sea World, had nothing to do with poo at all.
 My OCD brain was not responding appropriately to the real root cause of my anxiety: my kids.
 Not only was I anxious about taking them to a crowded amusement park by myself, but also worried if the Splash Zone would be a bit too much for two small kids.
 That is normal anxiety in which my OCD brain didn’t know how to process and appropriately respond to.

 I am 100% convinced that behind every irrational OCD fear lies a rational reasonable source of anxiety.

-I am not sure if this is how OCD works in general; I have yet to find any resources to support my little theory; however, for me, recognizing the true source of my anxiety (paying little to no attention to my obsessive thoughts) has helped me overcome the suffering of my OCD.
+I am not sure if this is how OCD works in general; I have yet to find any resources to support my little theory; however, for me, recognizing the true source of my anxiety (paying little to no attention to my obsessive thoughts) has helped me overcome the emotional suffering of my OCD.

-Overcoming the suffering of OCD is no easy task.
+Overcoming the emotional suffering of OCD is no easy task.
 Rewiring the brain is like building Rome, it doesn’t happen in a day.
 It requires dedication to consistent cognitive practice, exposure therapy, ,changing thinking habits, having faith, accepting the unknown, and recognizing and analyzing the right data (the true source of anxiety), and more importantly, working on anxiety management techniques.